- Accessories: Replacement, Repainting, Repair, Yellowing -

 Need to remove stickers from a playset?
-Try applying heat with a hair dryer, this will sometimes loosen the glue and cause them too fall off.
+Try applying heat with a hair dryer, this will sometimes loosen the glue and cause them to fall off.

 Stickers can be replaced using Rubber Cement, Elmer's Glue, gluesticks, or acid free double sided tape.

 Painting playsets can also yield great results without the side effect of becoming brittle.
-I use craft acrylics and seal with mod podge spray and then a coat of testors.
+I use craft acrylics and seal with mod podge spray and then a coat of Testors Dullcote or Mr. Super Clear.
 It usually takes multiple coats of paint, but the finish ends up quite nice.

 For minor repairs to accessories there are many options for glues.
 You can also sculpt small bits that have broken off using Sculpey or Apoxie Sculpt.
 Apoxie Sculpt is likely the best choice in this scenario since Sculpey has to be baked to harden and some types of plastic don't do well in the oven.